 If you can’t, then you might be dealing with some of your own emotions.

 After the singer Amy Winehouse died a few years ago, I cried for a few weeks on and off.
-At first I thought I was being empathic, then I realized I was grieving because she died of alcohol poisoning, and I still hadn’t resolved losing one of my parents to addiction.
+At first I thought I was being empathic, then I realized I was grieving because she died of alcohol poisoning, and I still hadn’t resolved dealing with one of my family member’s alcohol dependence issues.

 So, sometimes we don’t always recognize what we’re feeling or why, and occasionally we empaths mistakenly think it’s someone else’s energy we’re holding.